French Riviera Travel Guide

 Most people choose to visit Villefranche on a day trip from Nice.
 However, if you have time to extend your itinerary, it’s well worth slowing down in this charming town.
-There’s plenty of great accommodation options beachside or you can find pretty apartments in the old town.
+There are plenty of great accommodation options beachside, or you can find pretty apartments in the old town.

 Day 10: Monaco

 Monaco is an independent state that’s so beautiful it has become an exclusive holiday destination for the rich and famous.
 There are grand houses, villas, and even a palace to see on a day trip to Monaco.

 Spend your morning exploring the city, your afternoon relaxing on the beautiful beach, and the evening enjoying the legendary nightlife!

 Take a train from Nice to Monaco in under half an hour.
 You can also drive in around 30 minutes but be aware that parking is very expensive.

 Best of all, it’s thought to be one of the warmest places on the coastline, with over 316 days of sunshine a year!
 This means it’s the perfect place to visit the French Riviera at any time of year, and it’s the perfect place to grow lemons.
 The town is very proud of this, and you can find every type of lemon product imaginable.
 There’s even a lemon festival held every year at the end of February.

 Just like Nice, there are plenty of town beaches to choose from.
 The ones to the east of Menton (towards Italy) are the sandier ones and are a great place to relax after a day of wandering the steep streets of the gorgeous old town.

 Did you know?
 Menton is so close to the border of Italy that it can feel more Italian than French.
 Hello, pizza, pasta, and gelato!